-If you have a positive test result, it is very likely that you have COVID-19.
+If you have a positive test result, it is very likely that you have COVID-19, however additional testing with a molecular assay will be needed to confirmed the positive test result.
 Therefore, it is also likely that you may be placed in isolation to avoid spreading the virus to others.
 You should follow CDC guidance to reduce the potential transmission of disease.